mhw/rtmtothings/README.md

 To work around this you can optionally create a SQL script that will update the Things 3 database directly after import, but this approach is not supported by Cultured Code so use at your own risk.
+At the moment the updates don't get pushed to Things Cloud, so this isn't working correctly yet.

 * Tags on to-do items are only imported if the tag already exists in Things 3.